JaccaK/VibeClipper/README.md

 Whisper uses Pytorch, so if you can install the CUDA version.
 Otherwise it will take some time to transcribe a video.

 Jan v1 is ran via llama-cpp-python, so I recommend also trying to get that up and running with CUDA enabled.

+## Installation
+I will set up an installation guide later, probably.
+Hopefully, I'll be able to make it just work out of the box.
+Maybe make a little GUI wrapper.

+Libraries used were llama-cpp-python, pytorch, whisper, click, huggingface-hub